Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Will your warm space activities change your insurance?

-We generally expect these activities to be run and managed by your PPC and as such form part of normal church outreach.
+We generally expect these activities to be run and managed by your PPC and, as such, form part of normal church outreach.
 And unless there are any unusual activities or involve significant alterations to premises, we can cover these as standard at no additional cost.

-We do, however, encourage you to get in touch with us and we will be happy to help if you are unsure or have any questions.
+We do, however, encourage you to get in touch with us, and we will be happy to help if you are unsure or have any questions.

 Policy cover queries